shrutikapoor08/devjoke/README.md

 ﻿# Dev Joke
 Send me a PR if you know a good Dev Joke.

 ***

+A QA Engineer walks into a bar.
+Orders a beer.
+Orders 0 beers.
+Orders 999999999999999 beers.
+Orders a lizard.
+Orders -1 beers.
+Orders ahopisnedgionsouhwsetge.

+First real customers walks into the bar and asks where the bathroom is.
+The bar bursts into flames, killing everyone.
+(Credit: @BrenanKeller)

+***